HIV Overview

 Key Points

-• A clinical trial is a research study done to evaluate new medical approaches in people.
+• clinical trial is a research study in which people volunteer to help find answers to specific health questions.
 HIV and AIDS clinical trials help researchers find better ways to prevent, detect, or treat HIV and AIDS.

-• Examples of HIV and AIDS clinical trials underway include studies of new HIV medicines, studies of vaccines to prevent or treat HIV, and studies of medicines to treat infections related to HIV and AIDS.
+• Examples of HIV and AIDS clinical trials underway include studies of new HIV medicines, studies of vaccines to prevent or treat HIV, and studies of medicines to treat infections related to HIV and AIDS such as opportunistic infections.

-• The benefits and possible risks of participating in an HIV and AIDS clinical trial are explained to study volunteers before they decide whether to participate in a study.
+• The details on the benefits and possible risks of participating in an HIV and AIDS clinical trial are explained to volunteers before they decide whether to participate in a study, through a process called an informed consent.

-• Use the find a study search feature on ClinicalTrials.gov to find HIV and AIDS studies looking for volunteer participants.
+• Use the search feature on ClinicalTrials.gov to find HIV and AIDS studies looking for volunteer participants.
 Some HIV and AIDS clinical trials enroll only people who have HIV.
 Other studies enroll people who do not have HIV.

 What is a clinical trial?

-• new ways to use an existing medicine or device
+• New, different ways to use an approved, existing medicine or device.

 What is an HIV and AIDS clinical trial?